 Local law enforcement agencies and members of the community will run in a group through the streets of Key West carrying the Special Olympics torch in a kick off to the Florida State Special Olympics games.

-Runners will meet at the FKCC campus that morning, with the run kicking off at 9 a.m.
+Runners will meet at the FKCC campus Friday morning, with the run kicking off at 9 a.m.
 The group of runners will be stopping to meet and greet Monroe County School children and Special Olympics athletes.
 Stops will include:

 • Gerald Adams Elementary School